makrai/notes/rogers2002-bertology.md

   * Tenney+ (2019a) [drawing
     parallels to] the order of components in a typical NLP pipeline from POS-tagging to dependency parsing to semantic role labeling
-  * lower layers were more useful for chunking, while middle layers were more useful for parsing (Jawahar+ 2019)
+  * lower/middle layers were more useful for chunking/parsing (Jawahar+ 2019)
   * Liu+ (2019a) find the opposite: both POS-tagging and chunking were also performed best at the middle layers, in both BERT-base and BERT-large
 * final layers of BERT are the most task-specific